NEW: "It was wrong and reckless. I made a horrible mistake," says Parker Rice

-It's likely that if the university hadn't acted, the Department of Justice's Civil Rights Division could have stepped in, said Barbara Arnwine, president and executive director of the Lawyers' Committee for Civil Rights Under Law.
+If the university hadn’t acted, the Department of Justice’s Civil Rights Division may have stepped in, said Barbara Arnwine, president of the Lawyers’ Committee for Civil Rights Under Law.

 The university, she said, “would’ve been compelled to do something to sanction and prevent this fraternity from engaging in racial discrimination.”